 We have established a 401(k) plan to allow our employees to save on a tax-favorable basis for their retirement.
 We do not match any contributions made by any employees, including our named executive officers, pursuant to the plan.
-We also pay, on behalf of our employees, the premiums for health, life and disability insurance.
+We also pay, on behalf of our employees, a portion of the premiums for health, life and disability insurance.